Degenerate Quantum LDPC Codes With Good Finite Length Performance: Basic facts and definitions

-Another important property of LDPC codes is the \emph{girth} of the corresponding Tanner graph $\cT$, which is equal to the length of the shortest cycle in $\cT$.
+An~important property of a~parity-check matrix $H$ defining an LDPC code is the \emph{girth} of the corresponding Tanner graph $\cT = \cT(H)$, which is equal to the length of the shortest cycle in $\cT$.
 It is well known that short cycles in the Tanner graph degrade the performance of the BP decoder.
-It was observed that LDPC codes without $4$-cycles (i.e., the girth is at least $6$) perform very well in practice.
-However this practical observation is not fully investigated from theoretical point of view.
+At the same time, it was observed that LDPC codes without $4$-cycles (i.e., when the girth is at least $6$) perform very well in practice.
+However, this practical observation is not fully investigated from theoretical point of view.

 A \emph{quantum LDPC (QLDPC)} is a stabilizer $[[n, k, d]]$ code with a sparse parity-check matrix $H$.
 We can also introduce the~Tanner graph $\cT=\cT(\mathcal{S})$ for any stabilizer $[[n, k, d]]$ code $\cC$ defined by a set of stabilizer generators $\mathcal{S}=\{S_1,\dots,S_m\}$.
-In the case of stabilizer codes the v-nodes correspond to $n$ qubits and the c-nodes to the stabilizer generators $S_1,\dots,S_m$, and we connect a c-node with a v-node if the corresponding stabilizer acts nontrivially on the corresponding qubit.
-Similar to the classic case we say that a QLDPC code is \emph{$w$-limited} if the degree of each node in its Tanner graph is upper bounded by $w$.
+In the case of stabilizer codes, the v-nodes correspond to $n$ qubits and the c-nodes to the stabilizer generators $S_1,\dots,S_m$, and we connect a~c-node with a~v-node if the corresponding stabilizer acts nontrivially on the corresponding qubit.
+As in the case of classical LDPC codes, we say that a~QLDPC code is \emph{$w$-limited} if the degree of each node in its Tanner graph is upper bounded by $w$.
 This property is much more important in the quantum case due to the faulty nature of the current quantum hardware.
+It is clear that any CSS code with $(w_c, w_r)$-regular matrices $\mat{H}_X$ and $\mat{H}_Z$ is $\max(2w_c, w_r)$-limited.